 Google has laid out a PWA checklist to define standards modern web-based services should be following to deliver a good user experience.
 The progressive web app section of the report focuses on these standards and evaluates if PWA standards are being met.
 This section includes metrics like page load times on 3G, secure HTTPS connection, and several others.
 Following these standards ensures your website is not just performing optimally and also not leaving out any gaps in user experience.

 This section shows how accessible your website is to users with special needs.
 It is important for any business to ensure they do not ignore customers with special needs, especially on their website.

 While not many websites pay attention to special accessibility needs, Google Lighthouse encourages businesses to make amends by taking into consideration factors like the color contrast and elements having the right labels to assist people using screen readers.

 While it might be tough for businesses to be able to take into account all accessibility factors on their own, Lighthouse makes life easy by providing useful guidance on what can be improved.

 Lighthouse evaluates how many of the benchmark best practices your website is following and gives you a pass and fail audit of several factors.
 Following these benchmarks is essential to have a high performing modern website and failing any one of them means your website is missing out on critical features.

-Here you will see metrics like displaying the correct aspect ratio for images, using HTTPS, and using passive listeners to improve scrolling performances.
+Here you will see metrics like displaying the correct aspect ratio for images, using SSL Certificates, and using passive listeners to improve scrolling performances.
 Failing any of the standards shown in this section is a bad sign for your website and merits your immediate attention.